 About Tutorial Services (TS) & Mission Statement

-TS is part of Academic Support & Advising (ASA).
+TS is part of Division of Student Success.
 TS employs approximately 45-50 peer tutors, who provide free academic support to UNC students enrolled in undergraduate courses.
 We offer assistance in study skills and in the major subject areas of mathematics, the social and behavioral sciences, the natural sciences, and business administration.
 Individual and small group tutoring is available in about 130 undergraduate courses.
 Supplemental Instruction is available in about 5-10 courses each semester.

 Centralized and Certified Program

 The centralized nature of TS is one of its greatest assets and offers the following benefits: program visibility; consistent and sustained academic support programming; consistent standards for tutor hiring and training through CRLA; consistent and sustained program evaluation and assessment; and collaborative opportunities with faculty and staff across campus.
 The centralized model also increases the likelihood that students will use tutoring for more than one subject area.
 Through our campus partnerships, TS also provides tutorial support in several satellite locations, offering convenience and access to all UNC students.